-You should assess the financial standing of bidders to ensure that they are financially stable enough to carry out the contract.
+Buyers should assess the financial standing of bidders to ensure that they are financially stable enough to carry out the contract.
 In order to assess this you may ask for information such as financial ratios or turnover information from the bidders.

-In all cases, care should be taken not to set minimum standards that are too high and/or which might exclude capable suppliers, especially SMEs and newly formed companies.
+In all cases, care should be taken not to set minimum standards that are disproportionate and/or which might exclude capable suppliers, especially SMEs and newly formed companies.

-For lower-risk procurement exercises (for example: where there are numerous suppliers capable of carrying out the contract; no time constraints; payment is only to be made after the work completed) you should consider whether it is necessary to set any selection criteria relating to economic and financial standing
+For lower-risk procurement exercises - for example, where there are numerous suppliers capable of carrying out the contract, no time constraints, and payment is only to be made after the work completed - you should consider whether it is necessary (i.e. relevant and proportionate) to set any selection criteria relating to economic and financial standing.